gharia/spring-boot-angular/README.md

   - Now open **application.properties** file and change database related properties as per your [MySql] database.
 Change for both spring datasource and [flyway] datasource.
 Also create a databse with name you have specified in **application.properties**.
 In this demo I have named database as demo.
   - Open **App.java** and Run as **Java Application**.
 This will start the application and you can check on http://localhost:8080
   - Note that, when you run the app for first time, [Flyway] will create tables for you by executing **V1__create_db.sql** placed in resources/db/migration.
+  - Once application started, you can login with provided credentials on index page.

 ### What this project coantains

-This Spring boot web project has implementaion of simple CRUD operation of one entity User.
+This Spring boot web project has implementaion of simple CRUD operation of User and Task entities.
 The implementaion is based on Angular JS.
 So for User entity, there is a seperate folder called user under **src/assets/javascript/bootdemo**.
 This folder has controllers, services, directives and templates related to User module.

 Typical structure of Angular JS files for each module/entity will be as follow:
  ```sh